conso/EasyBdd/README.md

 # EasyBdd

-The lightweight, uninvasive, super extensible BDD tool for .NET written in C#.
+The lightweight, uninvasive, super extensible BDD micro-framework for .NET written in C#.

 One abstract class only is enough for making Behaviour Driven Development easier.
 In 10 minutes or less, you will be hooked and ready to go back focusing on your tests!